beenotung/react-use-storage-state/README.md

 Imagine like recoil or redux without reducer and actions combined with localStorage.

 This package provider simpler development experiment (DX) for shared state than redux.
-You can **update the shared state directly**, without writing verbose code to ~~obtain dispatcher, create action, dispatch action, construct new state in reducer~~.
+You can **update the shared state directly**, without writing verbose code to ~~obtain dispatcher, create action, dispatch action, construct new state in reducer, and return substate in selector~~.

 ## Features
 - Auto save and restore state across page refresh